CrystallizeAPI/react-dialog/README.md

 # @crystallize/react-dialog

 React component to display accessible dialogs.
 This is a [general purpose component to build awesome and accessible dialogs in react](https://crystallize.com/developers/react-components/react-dialog).
-Built initially for use in the [Crystallize headles commerce service](https://crystallize.com).
+Built initially for use in the [Crystallize headless commerce service](https://crystallize.com).

 ## Usage